To find a da Vinci prostatectomy surgeon, call 800-777-7775 or browse da Vinci physicians.

 da Vinci® Prostatectomy

-If your doctor recommends surgery to treat your prostate cancer, you may be a candidate for a new, less-invasive surgical procedure called da Vinci® Prostatectomy. da Vinci Prostatectomy is a robot-assisted, minimally-invasive surgery that is quickly becoming the preferred treatment for removal of the prostate following early diagnosis of prostate cancer.
+If your doctor recommends surgery to treat your prostate cancer, you may be a candidate for a less-invasive surgical procedure called da Vinci® Prostatectomy. da Vinci Prostatectomy is a robot-assisted, minimally-invasive surgery that is quickly becoming the preferred treatment for removal of the prostate following early diagnosis of prostate cancer.
 In fact, studies suggest that da Vinci Prostatectomy may be the most effective, least invasive prostate surgery performed today.1

 Though any diagnosis of cancer can be traumatic, the good news is that if your doctor recommends prostate surgery, the cancer was probably caught early.
 And, with da Vinci Prostatectomy, the likelihood of a complete recovery from prostate cancer without long-term side effects is, for most patients, better than it has ever been.